LuukMaessen/PortfolioS3/Proof/professional.md

 ## Feedback
 Getting feedback about the proccess you've made is important to keep on the right track.
-For this reason I asked for feedback when i felt it was needed from teachers, and also other students in my class.
+For this reason I asked for feedback when I felt it was needed from teachers, and also other students in my class.
 I keep track of the feedback talks with my teachers through Feedpulse (a tool to track multiple feedback moments over time).
 After I've gotten feedback from a teacher, I write some notes on what we talked about, then the teacher can comment and give a smiley based on the progress I've made.